participate in your own experiment

 Short answer: Yes.

 Long answer: You need to be an advanced student.

 Sprinkle that with a sense of humor, a keen awareness that we ALL are athletes in this wild sport of life, and you are advanced.

-We come to practice to figure out ways to best navigate the body we live in NOW... to reclaim space and strength we might have forgotten was there.
+Our classes are participatory learning….a place to roll up our sleeves and figure out best navigate the body we live in NOW... to reclaim a sense of control and potential we might have forgotten was there.

 Forgotten until we rolled out our yoga mat, rolled up our sleeves and got to work.

-So the class requires you to be an advanced LEARNER.
+Come to class and be an advanced LEARNER.